zababurinsv/empera/README.md

 * Consensus: PoW
 * Algorithm:  Terahash (sha3 + Optimize RAM hashing)
 * Total suplay: 1 Bln
-* Reward for block (befor 43 mln blocks): 1-20 coins, depends on network power (one billionth of the remainder of undistributed amount of coins and multiplied by the hundredth part of the square of the logarithm of the network power).
-With a block of 22.5 million, the power for the reward is limited to a constant of 43.
+* Reward for block: about 3 TERA (one billionth of the remainder of undistributed amount of coins (account 0) multiplied  by 9)
-* Block size 130 KB
+* Block size 300 KB
 * Premine: 5%
 * Development fund: 1% of the mining amount
-* Block generation time: 1 second
+* Block generation time: 3 second
-* Block confirmation time: 8 seconds
+* Block confirmation time: 10 seconds
-* Speed: from 1000 transactions per second
+* Speed: 1000 transactions per second
 * Commission: free of charge
 * Cryptography: sha3, secp256k1
-* Protection against DDoS: PoW (hash calculation)
 * Platform: Node.JS

 # FAQs

-## Mining is possible only on a public IP
+## Mining is possible only on a public IP:
-* Check the presence of a direct ip-address (order from the provider)
+* Check the presence of a public static ip-address (order from the provider)
 * Check the firewall (port must open on the computer)